Welcome to another Wingman Wednesday. This scene is from my romantic suspense, Friends and Lovers. Enjoy.

 She'd never resented her mother's taste in younger men more, but enough to accept his mistake and love a Tarnished Hero?

-Read it today on Kindle or eBook.
+Read it today on Kindle, eBook, or Eden Books.

 Get the paperback.